ertval/groupie-tracker/.github/prompt.md

 ---

 Read the codebase carefully.
 Then Propose a restructuring/refactoring plan that will simplify and optimize the codebase.
-Think ultrahard and be specific which parts to change and how.:
+Think ultrahard and be specific which parts to change and how:
 - Use only idiomatic go best practices and kiss priciple in your refactoring.
 - Add concurrency where it makes sense and improves performance.
 - Try to find a golden ration between complexity and simplicity.
+- Remove any compatibility code and refactor for efficiency, simplicity, maintainability and idiomatic go best practices.
 - Store your plan in a md file that starts with your name.